-Autism Spectrum Disorder (ASD) is a complex neurological disorder that is also considered a developmental disability.
-The symptoms of ASD are measured on a spectrum from subtle and mild symptoms to severe cognitive and developmental delays.
+According to the U.S Department of Labor, Autism Spectrum Disorder (ASD) is considered a neurological developmental disability.
+The symptoms are measured on a spectrum from subtle and mild symptoms to severe cognitive and developmental delays.
+The need for specialized support and services can vary wildly from case to case.

 How Is Autism Diagnosed?

 Diagnosing ASD isn’t as simple as a blood test or physical medical exam.
-Instead, doctors rely on your descriptions of your child’s behavior and development, along with their careful observations of your child’s behavior in order to evaluate whether they exhibit ASD.
-Early detection and diagnosis of ASD are important because they can help you get the support your child needs as early on in their development as possible.
+Instead, an Autism diagnosis is ultimately made based on developmental history and behavioral observations, such as delayed speech development, avoiding eye contact, a persistent preference for solitude, repetitive behaviors, etc. Early detection and diagnosis of ASD are essential because they can help you get the support your child needs early in their development.

-To evaluate for ASD, your pediatrician may ask questions about your child’s development and behavioral patterns such as how they play, communicate, learn, and act.
-This can happen over the course of several visits with the pediatrician, or it may be a quicker process, depending on your child’s unique circumstances and developmental progress.
+To evaluate for ASD, your pediatrician may ask questions about your child’s development and behavioral patterns, such as how they play, communicate, learn, and act.
+This can happen throughout several visits with the pediatrician, or it may be a quicker process, depending on your child’s unique circumstances and developmental progress.
 As a parent, it’s up to you to voice your concerns about any developmental or cognitive issues you observe in your child so their pediatrician can help you form a treatment and support plan.

 Since autism is a broad spectrum disorder (meaning symptoms can manifest in a variety of ways rather than according to set criteria), a diagnosis can include the following disorders, all included within the autism spectrum: